(sshd) Unable to forward TCP port

 So I put the "AllowTcpForwarding yes" option into sshd_config and restarted sshd but useless.

 I don't know if it is a new security feature or a bug but the ssh-tunneling is a main thing I use for my work..

 Please help me to resolve the problem - it's very important at least for my job...

-#2 Updated by Rome Novikov about 4 years ago
+#2 Updated by Rome Novikov over 4 years ago

 So as a workaround I've found a temporary solution.
 Obviously this issue is because there are some troubles with implementing IPv6.
 It somehow helps if the IPv6 support of sshd is disabled.